How to Choose Restaurant Napkins – A Practical Guide

 Dispenser napkins (1/8 fold)

 Folded napkins for wall-mounted or counter dispensers.
 Hygienic – guests take one napkin at a time.
+Check out our dispenser napkins.

 Where: fast food, food courts, self-service